-You’ll be able to log in to your D-Link router by using either one of two web addresses: http://mydlinkrouter.local or http://192.168.0.1.
-The default username is “admin,” and you’ll want to leave the password field blank.
-Since most D-Link routers are not password-protected by default, you’re going to want to add a password as soon as possible to prevent hackers from accessing your network.
+Step 3: Since most D-Link routers are not password-protected by default, you need to add a password as soon as possible to prevent hackers from accessing your network.

 D-Link also has a dedicated support knowledge base should you need more help.

-For almost all Belkin routers, the default web setup is located at http://192.168.2.1, though, http://router may also work.
-Due to the method in which login credentials are set up, you likely won’t have to enter anything in the username and password fields when trying to access the admin panel.
+Step 1: For almost all Belkin routers, the default web setup is located at 192.168.2.1, though http://router may also work for you.
+Due to the method in which login credentials are set up, you likely won’t have to enter anything in the username and password fields when accessing the admin panel.

-You’ll definitely want to change the username and password if you have a Belkin router.
+Step 3: You’ll definitely want to change the username and password if you have a Belkin router.
 It’s simple for someone with access to your network to make changes in the admin panel that could open security holes or allow them to install malware and hacking software.

 More information can be found for specific router models on the Belkin support site.